Homemade salad seasoning mix that will add pep and zing to your salads. This seasoning mix is 100% vegan and gluten-free.

 So after mixing, I always refrigerate the jar and after each use, I always return it to the fridge immediately.

 To be honest, in all of the 2.5 years I have been making this seasoning mix, never once has it spoiled and I had to throw it out.

-To be frank, I sprinkle it on all of my salads, regardless of its geographical origin because I like the flavor and how fresh and tasty the salads turn out.
+To be frank, I sprinkle it on all of my salads, regardless of their geographical origin because I like the flavor and how fresh and tasty the salads turn out.

-I also sprinkle a generous amount of it on soups as well and on pastas too.
+I also sprinkle a generous amount of it on soups as well and on pasta too.